Black July: Background

-During the period of British colonial rule, Sri Lankan Tamils from the Jaffna peninsula benefited greatly from educational facilities established by American missionaries.
+During the period of British colonial rule, Sri Lankan Tamils from the Jaffna Peninsula benefited greatly from educational facilities established by American missionaries.
+The bulk of missionary schools were located in the Northern Province as well as the south western areas of the island.
 As a result, the colonial administration recruited many English-speaking Tamils to the civil service and other professions on a merit basis.
 Tamils came to be overrepresented in the clerical services, professions and universities.
 By 1946, 33% of clerical jobs in Ceylon were held by Sri Lankan Tamils, although they were 11% of the country's population.
 After independence, Sinhalese leaders promoted Sinhalese nationalism to appeal to the majority voters and directed hostility against the Tamil minority who were seen as privileged despite the majority of them being no better off.

-In 1956, the Official Language Act, commonly known as the Sinhala Only Act, was introduced which made Sinhala the only official language of Sri Lanka with no parity for Tamil.
+In 1956, the Official Language Act, commonly known as the Sinhala Only Act, was enacted which made Sinhala the only official language of Sri Lanka with no parity for Tamil.
 The policy turned out to be "severely discriminatory" and placed the Tamil-speaking population at a "serious disadvantage".
 Protests against the Sinhala-only policy by Tamils and by the nation's leftist parties were met with mob violence that eventually escalated into the riots of 1958.

 Throughout the 1960s, protests, and state repression in response, created further animosity.
 In 1972, the policy of standardization, which restricted Tamils' entry into universities, strained the already tenuous political relationship between the elites of the Tamil and Sinhalese communities.
 The quota affecting political representation became another cause for contention between Sinhalese and Tamil people.
 There was also a series of anti-Tamil pogroms in 1977, following the United National Party's (UNP) coming to power, which further increased hostility.
 In the 1970s, Tamil militant groups began taking form with notable incidents such as the assassination of Alfred Duraiappah, the Mayor of Jaffna, in 1975 and the killing of Inspector Bastianpillai and his police team in 1978.
 In 1981, the renowned Jaffna Public Library was burnt down by a violent Sinhalese mob.
 Until 1983, there had been similar incidents of low-level violence between the government and the mushrooming Tamil militant groups.
 There were many murders, disappearances, and cases of torture attributed to the Sri Lankan security forces, and several killings of policemen by Tamil militant groups.